TRACKING TOOLS POLICY

 How do we gather relevant information about you for interest-based advertising?

 To decide what is relevant to you, we use information you make available to us when you interact with us, our affiliates, and other third parties.
 We gather this information using the tracking tools described above.
 For example, we or our partners might look at your purchases or browsing behaviors.
-We might look at these activities on our platforms or the platforms of others.
+These activities may be viewed on our platforms or the platforms of others.

 You can control certain cookies.